debased/react-dex-chart/README.md

 ## Getting Started
 These instructions will help guide you to get and setup a copy of this library into to your own local repository and using it.

+## Data fetching
+This library is designed to use other exchanges API endpoints to fetch reliable data, this is done by pair splitting and listening to remote-endpoints

+Static data fetching currently works for these exchanges

+- [x] Binance
+- [x] Coinbase
+- [ ] Kucoin
+- [ ] Coinex
+- [ ] FTX

+Live data fetching currently works for these exchanges

+- [x] Binance
+- [ ] Coinbase
+- [ ] Kucoin
+- [ ] Coinex
+- [ ] FTX

 ## Prerequisites
 Feel free to use the package manager of your choice: